 There are many other potential liable parties depending upon the circumstances surrounding the accident.
 A local or state government entity may be liable if the accident occurred on public property.
 An employer may be liable for the actions of an employee that caused injury.
 A property owner could be liable for being careless in maintaining the property, even if the owner did not create the dangerous condition.

-If you or a loved one has been injured in Sherman Oaks, Los Angeles, California by a defective product or by the negligent or intentional actions of another person, you should contact an experienced personal injury attorney as soon as possible.
+If you or a loved one has been injured in Sherman Oaks or surrounding community, contact an experienced personal injury attorney as soon as possible.
 At the Law Office of Freeman & Freeman, we will diligently pursue your claim and secure the compensation that you deserve.
 You may be entitled to receive damages for such things as past and future medical costs, lost wages, lost earning capacity, pain and suffering, loss of consortium (a spouse's claim of lost companionship), and other related damages.
-Call a personal injury attorney today for a free case evaluation.